 About Us

-We fill an important gap in mental health by providing clear governance for mental health practitioners working outside the diagnosis-and-treatment model.
+The ITA is a professional credentialing body that fills an essential gap in mental health by providing clear governance for mental health practitioners working outside the diagnosis-and-treatment model.

 Mission